on October 21, 2021 (last modified on March 8, 2023) • 14 minute read

 Another day another report.

 It’s probably one of the truisms of any senior position that you’ll spend more time and effort drafting and analyzing reports than doing other work.
-In addition, going through rows and rows of search terms and trying to build a coherent narrative out of it and present it in report form can be exhausting, leaving you with less energy for other tasks.
+In fact, according to Databox’s State of business reporting, more than 75% of companies spend three hours or more in making reports – per month.
+Going through rows and rows of search terms and trying to build a coherent narrative out of it and present it in report form can be exhausting, leaving you with less energy for other tasks.

 However, search query reports (a.k.a. search term reports — SQRs or STRs for short) are a great way to find new advertising opportunities and refine keyword lists for ad campaigns.
 In a sense, they make marketing more effective and draw in more business for your company.

 With Google being the most popular search engine, using search query reports for Google Ads to improve PPC campaigns will provide the best bang for the buck.
 Wondering how?
 Learn everything there is about the search query report for Google ads as we cover the following:

 Let’s go over the basics first.
 A search query report isn’t a simple keyword list.
 It’s a list of search terms used by a significant number of people that lead to your ad being shown.
 Depending on how you set up keyword matching, the overlap with your keyword list will vary.

 This report will show you what your customers were actually looking for when they came across your ad.
 That’s how you get insight into how your customers search and can build a strategy based on that information.
 You can even use them to generate ideas for new keywords and even exclude irrelevant ones.

 A search query report is a necessary part of any PPC campaign.
 It can keep the campaign focused, ensuring you’re spending money efficiently and targeting the right people.